 TUCSON, Ariz.--(BUSINESS WIRE)--

-Tucson Electric Power provides safe, reliable electric service to more than 405,000 customers in southern Arizona.
-To learn more, visit tep.com.
-For more information about TEP’s parent company, UNS Energy Corporation (UNS), visit uns.com.
+TEP provides safe, reliable electric service to approximately 412,000 customers in southern Arizona.
+For a complete list of current EE programs, or to learn more about the company, visit tep.com.
+For more information about TEP’s parent company, UNS Energy Corporation (NYSE: UNS), visit uns.com.

 News Media Contact: